-log level Specifies the level of the message.

-name Specifies a string that is included as part of the log

-message.

-format Specifies the format for the message that will be printed in the log.
+dmacontext Specifies the DmaContext_t parameter passed as input to all site-defined policy subroutines, such as SitePutFile(). log_level Specifies the level of the message. name Specifies a string that is included as part of the log message. format Specifies the format for the message that will be printed in the log.
 It looks like a printf(3S) format.
-Do not include \n as part of the message.
+Do not include $\n$ as part of the message.
 If you want to print more than one line to the log, make multiple calls to DmaSendLogFmtMessage().